rust-lang/book/src/ch13-00-functional-features.md

 ## Iterators

 Iterators are types that implement the `Iterator` trait.
-Iterators are designed to return a sequence of values by repetedly calling their `next()` method.
+Iterators are designed to return a sequence of values by repeatedly calling their `next()` method.
 Often, these values come from a data structure such as `Vec`.
 Iterators are powerful, however, because they can be used for more than that.
 For example, you can have an infinite iterator -- one whose `next()` method never returns `None`.
 There are also functions on iterators like `map`, which applies a function to each value in the iterators as they're requested. `map` has low memory usage because it only applies the function as elements are requested, so the whole sequence does not need to build up.

 ### Iterator & for loop